ack-solutions/expo-template/docs/design-standards.md

 - responsive
 - accessible
 - reusable
+- user friendly and easy to navigate
 - easy to maintain
-- correct in both LTR and RTL
 - correct in both light and dark themes
 - fully translatable (no hardcoded text)

 ---

-## 25. Final Rule
+## 24. Final Rule

 When in doubt: